 The English man Sir Stamford Raffles made a landing in 1819 and founded a couple of years later Singapore as a town and made Singapore as a free port.
 In less than 200 years they have succeeded to transform Singapore from a swampy ground to a modern industrial nation.

-Other places of interest in Singapore are Chinatown and Little India with all temples and images of Hindu gods.
+Other places of interest in Singapore are Chinatown and Little India with temples and images of Hindu gods.

 The Sakya Muni-Temple (The temple of the thousand lights).